Spread of premalignant mutant clones and cancer initiation in multilayered tissue: Outline of proof of main result

 \subsubsection{From pruned dual $\hat\zeta_t$ to pruned BRW $\mathring\psi_t$}

-As in the upper bound case, we consider the unaltered BRW $\bar\phi_t$ obtained from ignoring all coalescence events in the dual process $\tilde\zeta_t$.
+As in the proof of the upper bound, we consider an unaltered BRW $\bar\phi_t$ obtained from ignoring all coalescence events in the dual process $\tilde\zeta_t$.
 We classify its branching events into type-0, type-1 and type-2 as in Section \ref{sec:unmodifiedbrw}, using $T_0$, the time at which a new particle first coincides with its {\em parent particle}.
 We then define the pruned BRW $\mathring\psi_t$ by only accepting type-2 branching events.
-Note that the difference between $\hat\zeta_t$ and $\mathring\psi_t$ is that the latter process includes any new particle that coincides with a particle other than its parent particle before time $\tau(\beta)$, and it ignores any coalescence that occurs after the new particle has been introduced.
+Note that the difference between $\hat\zeta_t$ and $\mathring\psi_t$ is that the latter process accepts a new particle that coincides with a particle other than its parent before time $\tau(\beta)$, and it ignores any coalescence (whether with the parent or another particle) that occurs after the new particle has been introduced.